The word “sweet” is deeply woven into our vocabulary as a descriptor of satisfaction and pleasure: Sweet as pie, sweet as honey, sweet natured.

 A friendly push

-But then her daughter, Sherry, called and urged her to have her blood-sugar levels checked at the Waynesboro Hospital Health Fair.
-An affiliate of Summit Health, Waynesboro Hospital has hosted this free annual clinic to serve the Franklin County, Pennsylvania, community for more than 30 years.
+But then her daughter, Sherry, called and urged her to have her blood-sugar levels checked at the WellSpan Waynesboro Hospital Health Fair.
+The free annual clinic has served the Franklin County, Pennsylvania, community for more than 30 years.
 The fair provides lab screenings for blood sugar and cholesterol levels, as well as tests for blood pressure, bone density, and vision health.

 Her daughter’s family was planning to attend, and Sherry wanted her mother to accompany them.
 “You need to go, Mom,” she’d said.
 Doris finally conceded.
 For 12 hours prior to the event she fasted, eating and drinking nothing except water to be ready for a blood-sugar screening.